biati-digital/alfred-calculate-anything/README.md

 # Calculate Anything

-Calculate Anything is a workflow for Alfred 4, that uses **natural language** and is able to calculate multiple things like currency, time, vat, px, em, rem, percentage, and more.
+Calculate Anything is a workflow for Alfred 4 and Alfred 5, that uses **natural language** and is able to calculate multiple things like currency, cryptocurrency, time, vat, px, em, rem, percentage, and more.

 <p align="center">
 <img src="https://i.ibb.co/LZnQcCL/calculate-anything-gh.jpg">